-So I think the more likely practical option, after the 2+2 weeks, is if you’re burnt out after X years — Redefine your Role for 2013.
+So I think the more likely practical option, after the 2+2 weeks, is if you’re burnt out after X years — Redefine your Role for this and next year.

 Dedicate yourself to bringing in that missing VP, or a COO, someone to somehow shoulder at least 40-50% of your load.
 Since you’ve stuck it out for 4-5 years or however long, I bet if you can find someone to take half the weight off your shoulders — you can still do amazing things at your company.
 And economically, you probably should.
 You have so much invested in these shares, this company, this journey.
 SaaS is a 7-10 year journey — and you already have learned and accomplished so much.

 >> Tired?
 Burnt?
 Then Bring in the Help next year.
 Make that Job 1.
 Put everything else aside.
 Then it will be better.
 Maybe even great.
 I promise.